Via-R/lab3_sem1_2017/README.md

 # Voronoi diagram
-This labwork implements the process of building of the Voronoi diagram using predefined points
+This labwork implements the process of building of the Voronoi diagram using sweep line method on predefined points
 ## How to test
 In order to test the labwork, you need MS Visual Studio C++ installed, then clone the repository using